 What truffle delight did I buy?
-A little block of truffle butter, cheese with truffles and a small jar of truffle pate that I’ll have to give away — it’s made with pork!
+A little block of truffle butter, cheese with truffles, and a small jar of truffle pate that I’ll give away — it’s made with pork!

 Oh yes … and dare I forget?
 Nancy and I polished off a few Truffle macaroons with a nice pot of tea before she left for her drive back to Sete.

 Another fun day in the South of France!